Back to all posts

 You might be a perfect match for Ashiatsu Deepfeet Bar Therapy if you’re dealing with persistent muscle tightness and pain.
 This technique is especially beneficial for athletes looking to recover from intense training and for anyone with a desk job who carries tension in their neck, shoulders, and back.
 If you feel like regular massages just don’t go deep enough to address your discomfort, Ashiatsu’s broad, consistent pressure can make a world of difference.
 It’s also a fantastic option for individuals experiencing high levels of stress, as the deep, gliding strokes promote profound relaxation and help calm the nervous system.

-When to Avoid Ashiatsu Massage
+When to Skip an Ashiatsu Massage

 While Ashiatsu is a powerful therapy, its deep pressure isn’t suitable for everyone.
 It’s important to avoid this type of massage if you are pregnant.
 Instead, we offer a specialized Prenatal Massage designed to safely address the aches and pains of pregnancy.
 You should also steer clear of Ashiatsu if you have osteoporosis, as the pressure could be too intense for fragile bones.
 Other conditions like recent injuries, certain heart conditions, or uncontrolled high blood pressure may also be contraindications.
 Your safety is our top priority, so if you have any health concerns, it’s always best to consult with your doctor before booking a session.